deniaud/comfyui-cache-dit/README.md

-Here is the English translation, keeping the original Markdown formatting and structure intact.

-***

 # ComfyUI CacheDit Plugin

 This is a powerful plugin providing diffusion model inference acceleration for **ComfyUI**, **fully compatible with the standard CacheDiT API**, while offering rich ComfyUI node support.